openjdk/leyden/README.md

-# Welcome to the Leyden Prototype Repository!
+# Leyden Early Access Release

-The purpose of the Leyden repository is to prototype improvements in startup time, in time to peak performance, and in footprint of Java programs, as a part of [Project Leyden](https://openjdk.org/projects/leyden).
+The purpose of the Leyden Early Access Release is to prototype improvements in startup time, in time to peak performance, and in footprint of Java programs, as a part of [Project Leyden](https://openjdk.org/projects/leyden).
 We would like to solicit feedback from the Java community, with the hope that some of these improvements can be eventually